Queensland Conveyancing FAQ

 Did you know that land tax is tied to the property, not the individual?
 So if the seller has a big land tax bill and a search isn’t done by the buyers conveyancer to find it- guess who inherits it?
 Don’t get caught out.
 Pick QLD’s TRUSTED conveyancing team.
 Empire Legal.

 Prefer to watch?
-Click here.
+Watch the video answer

 Always ask if the referrer is getting a fee for the introduction.
 If they are – do more research!
 Don’t ever play yourself.
 Choose a winning conveyancing team you can TRUST.
 Empire Legal.

 Prefer to watch?
-Click here.
+Watch the video answer

 18 Queenslanders who have a passion for helping everyday Aussies buy and sell property across QLD.
 We are proudly 100% onshore – we don’t employ cheap overseas labour.
 We support local with every single team member being a Queenslander!

 So when you ring us, we are the real people who you see on the website.
 We love Queensland – we are a family business – not a massive corporation or a franchise.
 Our passion is raising the bar to deliver the sunshine states BEST conveyancing experience.
 Still not convinced?
-Google us & read our 2,950+ five-star Google reviews.
+Google us & read our 3,000+ five-star Google reviews.
 Buying or selling?
 Empire Legal.

 Prefer to watch?
-Click here.
+Watch the video answer

 Prefer to watch?
-Click here.
+Watch the video answer

 I got a letterbox drop for conveyancing and it’s cheaper than you.
 When it comes to the service, some people want cheap.
 And that might be fine.
 Until it’s not.